• Skip to primary navigation

 • Spiced Butternut Squash Soup is gluten-free, vegan, vegetarian, and paleo-friendly, which makes it perfect to serve to a large crowd.

-• You can make it in advance, and warm it up just before serving.
+• You can make this herty soup in advance, and warm it up just before serving.

-• This soup is also freezer friendly, the leftovers would keep for up to 5 months in the freezer.
+• This healthy butternut squash soup is also freezer-friendly, the leftovers would keep for up to 3 months in the freezer.

 Labeled picture of ingredients for spiced butternut squash soup

-• Butternut squash - I prefer roasting the squash without peeling and scoop it out after roasting.
-However, you can peel and cut it into chunks before roasting to make the cooking process quicker!
-You can use pumpkin instead of butternut squash for this recipe.
+• Fresh butternut squash - I prefer roasting the whole butternut squash without peeling and scooping it out afterward.
+Alternatively, you can peel and cut it into chunks before roasting or use pre-cut squash to expedite the cooking process.
+Pumpkin can also be used as a substitute for butternut squash in this recipe.

 • Garlic and Ginger Paste - It is my favorite ingredient I use for Asian- inspired recipes.
 I usually make it in big batches and freeze it for future use.